Andrew Pennington: Political career

 Pennington lived in Cheltenham, Gloucestershire.
 He was elected as a Liberal to Gloucestershire County Council in the 1985 election, defeating the incumbent Labour councillor in the Hesters Way division with a majority of 183 votes, obtaining 38.6% of the vote overall.
 He was re-elected as a Liberal Democrat in 1989 with 70.1% of the vote (a majority of 1,307 votes), and in 1993 held his seat with 73.3% of the vote (a majority of 1,272 votes).
 In his last election in 1997, he was re-elected with 65.2% of the vote (a majority of 2,071 votes).

 Murder

 On 28 January 2000, Pennington was acting as an assistant to Nigel Jones, the Liberal Democrat Member of Parliament (MP) for Cheltenham, during Jones's constituency surgery.
 A constituent, Robert Ashman, whom Jones had been helping with legal disputes, attended the surgery and suddenly attacked Jones with a samurai sword.
 Pennington came to Jones's defence but was fatally injured; he was stabbed nine times from behind, with at least six of the wounds going all the way through his body.
-Jones survived the attack but was badly injured in the hands.
+Jones survived the attack but suffered severe injuries to his hands.
 In 2003, Ashman was found guilty of the attempted murder of Jones and admitted to Pennington's manslaughter on the grounds of diminished responsibility.